GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 ]
 ```

 3. The error is a _type mismatch error_.
-This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's instructiSons.
+This indicates a discrepancy between the data structure the _userPreferenceFlow_ expects to receive from the model, and the structure the model is _actually_ producing based on the prompt's instructions.

 4. The app is currently using the experimental prompt (_js/flows/prompts/userPreference.experimental.prompt_).
 This prompt has an error as it provides conficting information.
 In the prompt text, it asks the model to return a list of items of type **string**, while the Flow expects a list of items of type **profileChangeRecommendations**.

+  To fix the issue, the participants can do one of the following:

+  - Fix the prompt and add an output schema definition to the prompt (_userProfile.v2.prompt_).
+OR
+  - Downgrade the flow to use _userProfile.prompt_.